 She loves to travel – in addition to work assignments that took her to many countries, her desire to broaden her outlook on life and the world also led her to Morocco, Nigeria, Egypt, Lebanon, Syria, the Czech Republic, Peru, and South Korea.

 In addition to writing, her interests now are the place of women in society, upscale abuse and what keeps women in abusive situations.
-She is on the Board of Sagesse, formerly the Peer Support Services for Abused Women in Calgary, Alberta, leads groups for women in the process of leaving abusive relationships and is a member of a federally-funded Women’s Community Advisory Committee, sponsored through the Calgary Women’s Emergency Shelter in Calgary, that is studying the barriers women face when leaving abusive relationships.
+She has been on the Board of Sagesse, formerly the Peer Support Services for Abused Women in Calgary, Alberta, has led groups for women in the process of leaving abusive relationships and is a member of a federally-funded Women’s Community Advisory Committee, sponsored through the Calgary Women’s Emergency Shelter that is studying the barriers women face when leaving abusive relationships.

 She is the author of two books, Consulting into the Future, 2002, and her latest book, The Full Catastrophe, 2016, a memoir of her two marriages, widowhood, Jungian analysis, healing and learning to live again after trauma.

 She also teaches memoir courses for people who have difficult stories to tell, at the Alexandra Writers Centre in Calgary. www.alexandrawriters.org/what-we-offer/courses/